WHAT IS HILLTOWN FAMILIES?

 Sienna is the Founder and Executive Director of Hilltown Families, Inc. and lives in the Hilltowns with her family, chickens, and gardens.
 Sienna is a board member of the Hilltown CDC and the Executive Producer of the Hilltown Family Variety Show (WXOJ 103.3 FM Northampton).
 [LinkedIn] email@example.com

 A native to Maine, Robin joined Hilltown Families in early 2011.
 She is a graduate of Antioch University with a masters in education.
 Her interests within the field of education include policy and all types of nontraditional education.
 For her undergraduate project at Hampshire College, Robin researched the importance of connecting public schools with their surrounding communities, especially in rural areas.
-Robin lives in Shelburne Falls, MA.
+Robin lives and teaches 5th grade in the Hilltowns of Western MA.

 Hannah Wilk, Intern